August 2020 update

-The new Gender Affirming (Genital) Surgery Service
+The Gender Affirming (Genital) Surgery Service

 Information on the new service can be found at Delivering health services to transgender people.

-- whether the patient is still contactable
+- whether the person is still contactable

 New referrals to the Service

-The state of the waiting list
+The waiting list

 The chart below sets out the number of new referrals received by quarter between January 2013 and 30 June 2020.
 Overall 74 percent of the referrals are for trans women and 26 percent are for trans men.
 The number of people referred to the waitlist increased by over 100 percent between October 2018 and 30 June 2020.

 As at 31 August 2020, there were 242 referrals for a first specialist assessment on the Active list for the Service.
 Of these, 25 people have or will be offered a first specialist assessment this year.
 More people could be offered an assessment later this year or early 2021.